IObundle/iob-soc/README.md

 <!--
 # TODO: iob-soc repo no longer has sw_build.mk (it comes from iob-system).
 Should we add it back?
 -->
 The Makefile compiles and runs the software in the `../iob_soc_Vx.y/software/` directory.
-The Makefile includes the `sw_build.mk` segment supplied initially in the `./software/` directory in the IOb-SoC root.
+The Makefile includes the `sw_build.mk` segment supplied initially in the same directory.
 Please feel free to change this file for your specific project.
 To run an emulation test comparing the result to the expected result, run
 ```Bash
 make pc-emul-test
 ```

 ## Simulate the system

-To simulate IOb-SoC's RTL using a Verilog simulator, run
+To simulate IOb-SoC's RTL using a Verilog simulator, run:
 ```Bash
 make sim-run [SIMULATOR=icarus!verilator|xcelium|vcs|questa] [INIT_MEM=0|1] [USE_EXTMEM=0|1]
 ```

+This target compiles the software and hardware and simulates in the `../iob_soc_Vx.y/hardware/simulation` directory.
+The `../iob_soc_Vx.y/hardware/simulation/sim_build.mk` makefile segment allows users to change the simulation settings.
 The INIT_MEM variable specifies whether the firmware is initially loaded in the memory, skipping the boot process, and the USE_EXTMEM variable indicates whether an external memory such as DRAM is used.

-The Makefile compiles and runs the software in the `../iob_soc_Vx.y/hardware/simulation` directory.
-The Makefile includes the `../iob_soc_Vx.y/hardware/simulation/sim_build.mk`, which you can change for your project.
-To run a simulation test comprising several simulations with different parameters, run
+To run a simulation test comprising a few configurations and two simulators, type:
 ```Bash
 make sim-test
 ```
-The simulation test contents can be edited in IOb-SoC's top Makefile.

-Each simulator must be described in the [`../iob_soc_Vx.y/hardware/simulation/<simulator>.mk`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/simulation) file.
-For example, the file `vcs.mk` describes the VCS simulator.
+The settings for each simulator are described in the [`../iob_soc_Vx.y/hardware/simulation/<simulator>.mk`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/simulation) file.
+For example, file `icarus.mk` describes the settings for the Icarus Verilog simulator.

 The simulator will timeout after GRAB_TIMEOUT seconds, which is 300 seconds by default.
 Its value can be specified in the `../iob_soc_Vx.y/hardware/simulation/sim_build.mk` Makefile segment, for example, as
 ```Bash